Saurabh Kirpal

-Saurabh Kripal (born 18 April 1972) is an Indian lawyer, author and a senior advocate at the Hon'ble Delhi High Court.
+Saurabh Kirpal (born 18 April 1972) is an Indian lawyer, author and a senior advocate at the Delhi High Court.
 He is also an LGBTQ rights activist.

 Personal life and education

-Saurabh Kirpal was born to B N Kirpal, former Chief Justice of India and Aruna Kirpal(née Sachdev).
+Saurabh Kirpal was born to B N Kirpal, former Chief Justice of India and Aruna Kirpal (née Sachdev).
 He has 2 siblings.

-Kirpal graduated with a degree in physics from the St. Stephen's College, Delhi.
+Kirpal graduated with a degree in Physics from the St. Stephen's College, Delhi.
 He then went to the Oxford University to get an undergraduate degree in law.
 He has also earned a master's degree from Cambridge University.

-Kirpal is in a relationship with his partner of 20 years, Nicolas Germain Bachmann.
+Kirpal has been in a relationship with his partner Nicolas Germain Bachmann for the past 20 years.
 Nicolas is a European and works at the Swiss Federal Department of Foreign Affairs in New Delhi.
 He is also a Swiss human rights activist.